armandojaleo/CosmoEmbedings/simulator/README.md

 ---

+## 🔧 Requirements

+- Python 3.7+
+- CosmicEmbeddings SDK (installed from `../sdk`)
+- Required Python packages (see `requirements.txt`):
+  - numpy
+  - scikit-learn
+  - transformers
+  - torch
+  - requests
+  - flask
+  - flask-cors
+  - python-dotenv
+  - skyfield
+  - ed25519
+  - pandas
+  - tqdm

+---

 Use this folder to test, extend, and explore the CosmicEmbeddings protocol locally.
+The simulator now provides a complete demonstration of the SDK's capabilities, including real embedding generation, cryptographic signatures, and cosmic validation.